nikcleju/ESDM_Course/Projects/P4_AutomaticCarWash.md

 6. Error Control:

-    - If foam level does not decrease by at least 1 liter after the first 15 seconds of the foaming phase, there is an error.
+    - If foam level does not decrease by at least 2 liters after the foaming stage, there is an error.
 Stop the program and set the output status ERROR.
-    - If water level does not decrease by at least 5 liters after 1 minute of the washing phase, there is an error.
+    - If water level does not decrease by at least 20 liters after the washing phase, there is an error.
 Stop the program and set the output status ERROR.

-5. Use parameters from Matlab whenever for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab whenever for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)